diegoddox/react-redux-toastr/README.md

 ```

 ##### Toastr: `confirm`
-The confirm method takes two arguments, the first is the message the second is a object where you can specify what will happen when the user clicks on `ok` and `cancel` button or by `keypress` `enter/esc`
+The confirm method takes two arguments.
+The first one is the message and the second one is an object where you can specify what will happen when the user clicks on `ok` or on the `cancel` buttons or on `keypress` `enter/esc`.

-NOTE: You can only have one at a time, right now if you have one `confirm` and you fire another it will be ignored.
+NOTE: You can only have one confirm toastr at the same time.
+If you have one `confirm` and you fire another it will be ignored.

 ```javascript
 const toastrConfirmOptions = {